 Some CEOs spend too much time and energy on tracking down and trying to meet with VC’s.
 Instead, focus on getting to know the founders of companies that your target VC’s have already invested with.
 Book a meeting with a VC whose existing portfolio has something in common with your product or service.
 Maybe you don’t even need the extra capital.
 John Sperry of InMoments disagrees with the fact that startups need a lot of capital to succeed.

 37. Refusing to explore corporate partnerships

-Many corporations are actively searching for startups to join forces to explore new revenue streams and experiment.
-Both parties benefit a ton from the partnership: mentors, resources, growth and the corporation gets a loyal, determined innovative company with new ideas.
+Many corporations are actively searching for startups to join forces to explore new revenue streams, and experiment.
+Both parties benefit a ton from the startup and corporate partnership: mentors, resources, growth, and the corporation gets a loyal, determined innovative company with new ideas.
 Most startups focus on organic growth, but that can quickly reach its limits.

 38. Listening too much to your board of advisors

-Advisors are valuable for your business, they typically have a great network, reputation, and serious skills.
+Business advisors are valuable for your company, they typically have a great network, reputation, and serious skills.
 But that doesn’t mean you should only take their advice when it comes to your business.
-Think about the reasons you got an advisor for your business in the first place.
-As they are normally around three reasons: to find VC’s, help land talent or to solve specific problems with your business.
+Think about the reasons you got a business advisor in the first place.
+As they are normally around three reasons: to find VC’s, help land talent, or to solve specific business problems.
 Don’t depend too much on them.